michaelrothkopf/rog-server/README.md

 # Rothkopf Online Games Server

 This repository holds the TypeScript code for the server.
+There is a [separate repository](https://github.com/michaelrothkopf/rog-web-client) for the client code.

 It includes the [API routes](src/routes) which handle [authentication](src/core/auth), [friending](src/core/schemas/Friendship.model.ts), and potential future systems like clubs or group chats.